Homepage News Items - NewsBreak

 Alexandra South, Communications Manager, asouth@toaks.org; (805) 449-2120

-The City of Thousand Oaks is currently seeking high school students who are interested in serving on the Youth Commission.

-The Youth Commission is a City Council-appointed committee that serves as an advisory body to the City Council on matters concerning youth.
-Service as a Youth Commissioner is a unique experience, offering opportunities to develop leadership skills, represent peers, work with local elected officials and have a positive effect on the City.
+The City is seeking applicants interested in serving on the Arts & Culture Roundtable.
+The Arts & Culture Roundtable is a City Council-appointed committee that serves as an advisory body to the City Council on matters dealing with arts and cultural programs and activities in the community.

-The Youth Commission consists of thirteen (13) youth members between the ages of 13 – 18.
-Members serve two-year, staggered terms.

-There are currently eight (8) scheduled vacancies on the Youth Commission.
-To apply, students must be City residents 13 -18 years of age; and entering 9th through 11th grade in fall 2022.
-High school seniors with prior Youth Commission experience may apply for a one-year term.
+This recruitment is for six (6) scheduled vacancies on the Arts & Culture Roundtable.
+Members must be at least 18 years of age and residents of the City or represent an arts organization with offices located in and doing business in the City.
+Membership shall represent a mix of arts organizations, working artists, and arts educators.
+Members may not be officials or employees of the City, and no organization may have more than one representative on the Committee at any given time.

 ###